 If at all possible, never shop online on public Wi-Fi networks.
 Public Wi-Fi is the perfect place for scammers and hackers to do their work.
 These networks feature poor security and can be scanned by hackers looking for weak connections.
 Public computers are also highly insecure, but there are ways to improve your security.

 If you absolutely HAVE TO use public Wi-Fi, then it’s essential to use a VPN.
-The encrypted connection will make sure that your online banking or credit card credentials will be safe when you hit “Buy.”
+The encrypted connection will protect your data even if someone is snooping through the unsecured connection.